SergeiDm/CarND-Advanced-Lane-Finding/README.md

 ## Project files
 The project includes the following folder/files:
-- camera_calibration – the folder with Chess Board images for a camera calibration.
+- camera_calibration – the folder with chessboard images for a camera calibration.
 - test_images - the folder with image examples for testing pipeline.
 - output_images - the folder with results of testing all steps of pipeline.
 - Advanced_Lane_Finding_Solution.ipynb - the script with pipeline.